Guiding Principles for Advocacy

 JCRC proactively combats antisemitism through outreach, programming, education, and training, and responds appropriately to acts or expressions of antisemitism when they occur.

 JCRC supports anti-discrimination measures, including the passage of “bias crimes” legislation that allows for enhanced penalties when the victim of a crime is specifically targeted because of a fundamental characteristic or religion.

-JCRC affirms its commitment to pursuing policies that ensure civil liberties and civil rights for all.
-JCRC supports improving the election process to ensure that all votes are counted, and that all legally qualified persons wishing to vote are given a meaningful opportunity to do so.
+JCRC affirms its commitment to pursuing policies that ensure civil liberties, civil rights, and equal protection for all.
 JCRC affirms the right of faith communities to prescribe their own standards for recognizing religious marriage.

 Immigrants and Refugees

 JCRC supports fair and humane immigration policies and the fair and humane treatment of immigrants within our communities.
 JCRC opposes efforts to reduce the availability of public benefits to immigrants and refugees.
 JCRC opposes efforts to limit legal immigration.

 JCRC will continue its efforts to strengthen the bonds between the State of Indiana, the United States, and the State of Israel.
 JCRC will take a lead role in any legislative proposals in the Indiana General Assembly specifically related to Israel or the interests of the Jewish Community.
 JCRC counters efforts to delegitimize Israel’s right to exist or to boycott or isolate Israel from the world community.

 Separation of Church and State

 JCRC believes that the separation of church and state, embodied in the First Amendment as well as the Indiana Constitution, is a bulwark of religious liberty in the U.S. JCRC will continue to maintain its traditional support of a clear separation between church and state.